 When I open the bag

-Then I should see red/blue, yellow/red, and green/orange gummy worms
+Then I should see red/blue, /red, and green/orange gummy worms

 Usually when I review these feature files, I pay close attention that each scenario covers the requirements I originally specified.
 I also check to make sure that there are no missing scenarios.
 Since these feature files are written in the given-when-then format, there are a lot of repeated phrases and setups.
 It may seem tedious but it's essential to carefully go over each scenario - it's on the PM if something wasn't implemented according to plan, since the PM signed off on it.